Synthird/command-line-skyscraper/README.md

 ## Example of a skyscraper that can be printed

-In this example, there are two dots for the rod and seven floors
+This skyscraper has seven floors and a lightning rod that three dots tall

 ```
    .